bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-route-received-metric:
-: The metric with which this route was advertised by the neighbor, or maximum value (infinity) to indicate the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
+: The metric with which this route was advertised by the neighbor, or maximum value to indicate the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
 This metric will be 0 (zero) if the route was not received from a neighbor but was generated through other means.
 Either babel-route-calculated-metric or babel-route-received-metric MUST be provided.
+  This is a 16-bit unsigned integer.

 babel-route-calculated-metric:
 : A calculated metric for this route.
 How the metric is calculated is implementation-specific.
-Maximum value (infinity) indicates the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
+Maximum value indicates the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
   Either babel-route-calculated-metric or babel-route-received-metric MUST be provided.
+  This is a 16-bit unsigned integer.

 babel-route-seqno:
 : The sequence number with which this route was advertised.
+  This is a 16-bit unsigned integer.

 babel-route-next-hop:
 : The next-hop address of this route.
 This will be empty